 Who is eligible for counseling?Answer

-All BYU-I students assigned to a track are eligible for counseling.
-Spouses of students are only eligible for marital counseling.
+All BYU-I students assigned to a track, and registered for a minimum of six credits, are eligible for counseling.
+Non-student spouses of students are only eligible for marital counseling.

 How much does it cost?Answer

 If you are eligible, Counseling Center services are available at no charge to you unless you either need to take some psychological tests or would like to meet with our psychiatrist, Dr. Zohner.
 There is a $10 fee to meet with him, which will be charged to your student account.
 The Counseling Center does not cover costs associated with outside resources or treatments.

 You can either call our office at 208.496.9370 or stop by in person on the second floor of the Student Health Center to schedule an appointment.

 Is it confidential?Answer

 Anything that you and your counselor discuss will be held in strict confidence.
 Your counselor may occasionally consult with another Counseling Center counselor or with a consulting physician.
 Your counselor will release no information concerning you or your treatment to persons outside the Counseling Center except under special conditions.